ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

  * What is your _least_ favorite tool, process, or technique for your work?
  * What was the last new tool, process, or technique you learned (or are currently learning)?
  * What would you like to learn next?

+The text below starts out fairly complete, and then toward the end it's more demo and telegraphic notes to myself.

 -----